 The home learning tasks are split into two areas of learning:

 1) 5-15-minute daily maths task linked to daily learning to help practise and consolidate the understanding - up to four times each week.
 This can also include some regular times tables practising.

-2) Literacy - reading and spellings practise each week.
+2) Literacy - reading and spellings focus each week.
 The home learning will be given out each Friday and submitted back in the following Wednesday with written or verbal feedback from me or fellow classmates.
 Please visit the School Twitter page for amazing examples of our efforts.
-The Spring Term was amazing with great efforts seen with posters, 3D artwork and spelling challenges.
+The Autumn Term was amazing with great efforts seen with posters, 3D artwork and spelling challenges.

 Reading is very important and underpins all our learning in class.
 We learn reading skills, such as: predicting, questioning, summarising, evaluating and clarifying, through whole class guided reading.
 We use quality texts, visual texts and extracts to draw out higher order thinking skills, but also to create opportunities to be creative writers.
 Look at one of our whole class poems, inspired by Pie Corbett, that we created last year.

 The school expectation is to read for up to 10-15 minutes each night and to record the reading progress in the red Home School Diary.
 This will be checked regularly and updated with some helpful hints and texts to try at home - if not already shared face-to-face.
 However, I will also encourage the pufflings to select new book genres and authors to challenge and excite them.
 Please help yourself to the books in the Class Book Corner and read our great reading posters on the Woolacombe School Twitter feed.
 You can also click on this practical website for useful book and reading ideas:

 Our Puffin Team to help our learning and inspire us...

 Mrs Overnay will continue to develop the pufflings Spanish skills each Wednesday.